“WebSpectator technology allowed us to increase our ad revenue

 "Riddle me this – what if desktop display ads were more like TV commercials?

 A recent recipient of accreditation by the Media Rating Council, GTS may be widely viewed as just another metric in the ever-growing viewability canon, but Parreira sees it going much further – opening up time as a new dimension in advertising metrics."

 "How do you create more space for digital ads when consumers are limited to an 11-22 inch screen?
 Just add some time to it.
 Webspectator, a real-time ad exchange that measures a consumer’s time spent viewing ads, on Wednesday announced it has received Media Rating Council (MRC) accreditation for its “guaranteed time slot” (GTS) advertising metric."

 “A recent recipient of accreditation by the Media Rating Council, GTS may be widely viewed as just another metric in the ever-growing viewability canon, but Parreira sees it going much further – opening up time as a new dimension in advertising metrics."

 “We can finally show advertisers how many people are actually engaging with their ad, which has led to higher CPMs,” Chaves said.
 Whereas iG’s initial CPM rates hovered between $1 to $1.50, it’s now as high as $18 to $20.

-"André Parreira, founder and CEO of WebSpectator, talks with Allvoices at ad:tech about maximizing viewability and ad exposure in order to get the most for your advertising dollar."
+"André Parreira, founder of WebSpectator, talks with Allvoices at ad:tech about maximizing viewability and ad exposure in order to get the most for your advertising dollar."